seung-lab/data-cube-x/README.md

 insertCanvas(canvas, offsetx=0, offsety=0, offsetz=0)|Write XY oriented Canvas into cube at offset
-insertSquare(square, width, offsetx=0, offsety=0, offsetz=0)|Write an XY oriented plane into the cube as from a 1D array representation. slice (axis, index, copy = true)|Return a 2D slice of the data cube as a 1D array in XYZ order. renderImageSlice(context, axis, index)|Render a grayscale 2D axial slice to a canvas context. renderImageSlice(context, axis, index)|Render a color 2D axial slice to a canvas context.
+insertSquare(square, width, offsetx=0, offsety=0, offsetz=0)|Write an XY oriented plane into the cube as from a 1D array representation. slice (axis, index, copy = true)|Return a 2D slice of the data cube as a 1D array in XYZ order. renderGrayImageSlice(context, axis, index)|Render a grayscale 2D axial slice to a canvas context. renderImageSlice(context, axis, index)|Render a color 2D axial slice to a canvas context.